Lowhee Creek

-Lowhee Creek is a creek located in the Cariboo region of British Columbia.
-The creek was discovered in 1861 by Richard Willoughby who struck it rich here in 1861.
-He named it after a secret society at Yale University.
+Lowhee Creek is located in the Cariboo region of British Columbia.
+It was discovered in 1861 by American gold prospector Richard Willoughby who made a fortune in gold mining on the creek in 1861, drawing out 3,037 ounces of gold in a single season.
+He named it after a secret society he helped found at Yale University.
 The creek was mined for gold and was productive in the 1860s.
 The richest ground was where the stream flows into the meadows.
 This creek has been worked using sluicing, drifting, and hydraulicking.
+Hydraulicking began in the 1890s under the Cariboo Consolidated Mining Company, with their claim being regarded as the best-equipped hydraulic mine in the Cariboo region in the 1930s.
+Lowhee Creek was one of the highest producers of placer gold in the Barkerville area, with recorded production of 2,302,084 grams of gold between 1874 and 1945.